Syrup producers, woodlot owners decry lack of help after derecho | CBC News

 "We feel that people are not listening.
 They don't seem to want to understand the impact of that derecho to hundreds of people … and it is very unfortunate because we all need to help each other whenever there is a natural disaster that occurs," Saint-Pierre said.

-The woodlots may be privately owned, he said, but they provide benefits for everyone by sequestering carbon, sustaining biodiversity, stabilizing the water table, cooling effects and more.
+The woodlots may be privately owned, he said, but they provide benefits for everyone by sequestering carbon, sustaining biodiversity, stabilizing the water table and more.

 Forest cover in the region was already low at about 20 per cent, he said.
 Some woodlot owners have the means, equipment and knowledge to fix up and reforest, but others don't, he added.